sahmadmustafa/Pattern-Lock-Practice/README.md

 [![Platform](https://img.shields.io/cocoapods/p/BadgeSwift.svg?style=flat)](http://cocoadocs.org/docsets/BadgeSwift)

 # Pattern-Lock-Practice
-Its a app that help you pratice Locking awith gestures handling.You can this complete app code to use in Native Ios Swift.
+Its a app that help you pratice Locking awith gestures handling.You can this complete app code to use in Native Ios Swift.Just install this demo code and enjoy your time at home.